Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 This is one of the biggest reasons progress slows down.

 When you diet, your body often burns fewer calories than before.
-This is not just because you weigh less.
-It is also because the body tries to become more efficient.
-This effect is often called metabolic adaptation.
+This is partly because you weigh less.
+A smaller body usually burns fewer calories.

 If you want to understand this process better, see this article on metabolic adaptation.